Cape Fear Voices & Teen Scene Staff

 Gerald Decker, Founder, Chair of the Board

-Gerald founded Athens/Oconee Adult Baseball, Decker Diamonds, the Leland VFW Post 12196, and Teen Scene, Inc. In addition to his work with Teen Scene, Gerald currently serves as Commander of the Leland VFW Post 12196.
-The Post was the Mayor’s Choice of Citizen of the Year in 2020.
+Gerald founded Athens/Oconee Adult Baseball, Decker Diamonds Sports Complex, the Leland VFW Post 12196, and Teen Scene, Inc. In addition to his work with Teen Scene, Gerald served as Commander of the Leland VFW Post 12196 for 2 1/2 years.
+The Post was the Mayor’s Choice of Citizen of the Year in 2020 and the #5 Post in America (in our division) for 2023.

 Terri Delfino, Treasurer of the Board